ryantobin77/0340_EMS_Mobile/Readme.md

 2. Open up XCode
 3. Click File > Open
 3. Navigate to the repo's root directory and go into "EMS\ iOS\ App" and click on "EMS\ iOS\ App.xcodeproj" and click open
-4. In the top left of the XCode window, select a simulator to run the app
+4. In the top left of the XCode window, select a simulator to run the application
 5. Press the play button to run the app
 6. Wait a few seconds and the iOS simulator will open with the application